balaswecha/weight-and-mass/README.md

   6.Below tablular form shows the exact output

- Now we all know the steps to proceed and verify our theoritical knowledge remember that the masss of object remains constant but not weight
+ Now we all know the steps to proceed and verify our theoritical knowledge remember that the masss of object remains constant but not weight.